edobry/chatbot-next/tasks/rich-message-wrapper-architecture.md

-# Rich Message Wrapper Architecture
+# Canonical Message Format Architecture (Planned)

+> **Status**: This document describes planned future work to improve message handling across different AI providers.
+The implementation has not yet been completed.

 ## Overview

-Replace the current fragile message translation system with a robust `RichMessage` wrapper class that provides a clean, provider-agnostic interface while preserving raw message data for wire transfer.
+Replace the current fragile message translation system with a robust **Canonical Message Format** that provides a single source of truth for all message handling, ensuring the AI SDK always receives the expected format regardless of provider.

 ## Current Problems